noahlattari/LeetCode/README.md

     I learned that if you want to increment a value with a key in a map, the syntax is map.get(key)+1 not ++ or +=1.
 Also, map.getOrDefault(map.get(key), 0) is really clean.
 It elimates the case where the key does not exist in the map and you must put it in with a 0.

+20. Valid Anagram
+    Anagram means re-arranging the word can get you the other, aka same letter frequency.
+    I learned its always good to check the obvious case, i.e they obviously aren't anagrams if string 1 is a different size than string 2.
+One again map.getOrDefault(s.charAt(i), 0) + 1 comes in handy.